Katania91/kt-deliveries/README.md

 1. **Start the Job**:
    - Go to Michael (location specified in `config.lua`) and interact with him to start the delivery job.
-   - Michael will provide a uniform, and a delivery van will spawn nearby.
+   - Michael will provide a uniform, and a delivery van will spawn nearby, with a $300 deposit deducted.

 2. **Collect Packages**:
    - Approach the van and interact to pick up packages.
 A carrying animation will play while you hold the package.

 3. **Make Deliveries**:
    - Follow the GPS route to each randomized delivery point.
-   - At each location, deliver the package to the waiting NPC.
+   - At each location, deliver the package to the waiting NPC, who will walk away and disappear shortly.

 4. **Return to Michael**:
    - Once all deliveries are complete, the GPS will guide you back to Michael.
-   - Return the van and end your shift to receive your payment.
+   - Return the van and end your shift to receive your full payment, including a refund of your $300 deposit.

 ## 🌐 Translations